 - Faster-Than-Light Travel: Hyperspace jumps that usually take a month or two, no FTL Radio though just couriers.

 - Free-Love Future: Among animorphs at least, though official matings/marriages are still monogamous (if a bit open).
 The exception being Koen's unsusual circumstances where he ends up the only free male available to several hundred females, two of whom claim to be his "wives".

 - Happiness in Slavery: Animorphs in the better corps like Astra tend to raise no objections to their indenture.
 Some slaves on Pharoah (mostly cats) thoroughly enjoy their lot in life.

 - Interspecies Romance: Raj prefers other leopards but has some relations with other species, most notably off-and-on sex with a human girl on Hobson's Choice, one of whose friends has a wolf stepfather and marries a fox.
 Jotun has a short relationship with a vixen barmaid (and pays her med school tuition).
-Dialene is a vixen with a thing for felines, but ends up with another fox and her boss marries one of her siberian tiger bodyguards.
+Dialene is a vixen with a thing for felines, but ends up with another fox and her human boss marries one of her siberian tiger bodyguards.

 - Mega Corp.: Several, Tri-Star is the focus of many of the novels.

 - Not Blood Siblings: Raj is pledged to mate his sister Cassandra, and often has to explain that they're creche siblings not genetically related.

 - The Oldest Profession: At the start of her novella Dialene is a "physical sex therapist" as part of her sentence for piracy.